jeff-pal/proof-of-concept/TASKS.md

 ## To Improve

-About the dependencies, in a daily basis I would like to dicuss with the team which dependencies worth it do adopt and which not.
+About the dependencies, in a daily basis I would like to discuss with the team which dependencies worth it do adopt and which not.

 ## Concerns

 - I would improve the in-memory resized image buffers.

 - I would improve the file/folder structure by discussing with the team about the architecture and patterns adopted.

+- Integrate Swagger Docs with Auth0